Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • various respiratory diseases, especially in the first year of life.

-It is known that bronchial obstruction in children may occur due to artificial feeding, the presence of rickets or dystrophy, as well as the immaturity of the immune system due to prematurity.
+It is known that bronchial obstruction in children may occur due to artificial feeding, the presence of rickets or dystrophy, as well as immaturity of the immune system due to prematurity.

 • the appearance of wheezing;

-• prolonged exhalation;
+• extended exhalation;

 • dry cough.